Table of Contents

 RSC: Radiation Safety Committee.

-RSO: Radiation Safety Officer, as approved by the RSC and NRC, and listed on the NRC License and DCDH Registration.
+RSO: Radiation Safety Officer, as approved by the RSC and NRC, and listed on the NRC License.

 RSOS: Radiation Safety Office Staff.